 Need to know:

-- In the summer please bring a sweater or jacket, since it can get chilly in the evenings.
+- In the summer please bring a jacket or sweater, since it can get chilly in the evenings.
 In the spring or fall please bring gloves and a hat.
 We do recommend bringing an umbrella.

 - The tour is wheelchair accessible.

-So whether you are looking for fun things to do in Vancouver or you’re looking for the perfect gift for Canadian history buffs, this tour will show you Vancouver from a new perspective.
+So whether you are looking for fun things to do in Vancouver or you’re looking for the perfect gift for Canadian history buffs, this Vancouver sightseeing tour will show you the city from a new perspective.